dm13450/dm13450.github.io/_posts/2021-09-26-Fixture-Difficulty.md

-So not much difference between the models in terms of accuracy or the Cohen's $$\kappa$$ value so I think we can conclude the difficulty of a match doesn't’t really add anything.
+So not much difference between the models in terms of accuracy or the Cohen's $$\kappa$$ value so I think we can conclude the difficulty of a match doesn't really add anything.
 The match difficulty is a second order effect compared to the match outcome probabilities, so unlikely to really improve model performance, its adding minimal amount of information.